The park is named after its salt lake of the same name, which lies in the middle of the park area. The name means “lake in which no dolphins live”.

 Information about the national park:

-Despite the seemingly inhospitable landscape, many animal and plant species live on a about 432 km².
-The park was declared a nature reserve as early as 1927 and has been a national park since 1966; a huge, impressive salt lake lies in the middle of the national park and serves as a water reservoir and wet retreat for many bird species.
+Despite the seemingly inhospitable landscape, many animal and plant species live on about 432 km².
+The park was declared a nature reserve as early as 1927 and has been a national park since 1966.
+Since 2023, the park has been an UNESCO World Nature Heritage.
+A huge, impressive salt lake lies in the middle of the national park and serves as a water reservoir and wet retreat for many bird species.
 Four different hiking routes offer easily accessible tours with different focuses.

 Fauna and Flora: